yashsahugtx/skype-docs/Skype/UCMA/recorder.md

 A **Recorder** will not record to a file with the hidden attribute.

 > [!WARNING]
-> <P>Files recorded by a <STRONG>Recorder</STRONG> device do not support Digital Rights Management (DRM).
-This means that conversations recorded by a <STRONG>Recorder</STRONG> device can be played by any player that supports the Windows Media Audio (WMA) media format, potentially exposing personal or confidential information.</P>
+> Files recorded by a **Recorder** device do not support Digital Rights Management (DRM).
+This means that conversations recorded by a **Recorder** device can be played by any player that supports the Windows Media Audio (WMA) media format, potentially exposing personal or confidential information.

 ## Example – Using a recorder

 The following code example shows the steps involved in using a [Recorder](https://docs.microsoft.com/dotnet/api/microsoft.rtc.collaboration.audiovideo.recorder?view=ucma-api).

 > [!WARNING]
-> <P>This code example is not a complete example.
-Several methods, properties, and events are used in this example, but are not defined within the example.</P>
+> This code example is not a complete example.
+Several methods, properties, and events are used in this example, but are not defined within the example.

 The essential points of creating and using a **Recorder** instance appear in the following steps.
 Each step is associated with a line of code that is preceded by a comment with a number in it.